TimKrauseDev/Portfolio/README.md

 - SASS

 ## Contact
-If you have any questions about the portfolio, my work or if you have any opportunities you would I would be a good fit for.
-Please contact me through the form at the end of the portfolio.
+If you have any questions about the front-end project, my work or if you have any opportunities you would I would be a good fit for, please [contact me](https://timkrause.dev/#contact).